Advancing digital pathology and AI

-We apply machine learning and computer vision innovation to pathology for more accurate prediction of cancer survival and treatment response.
+We drive machine learning and pathology innovations for more accurate prediction of cancer survival and treatment response.

 Understanding tumours as evolving ecosystems

 Our scientific focus is on understanding tumours as complex,

 evolving ecosystems that may govern the evolutionary trajectory of cancer.